trilinos/trilinos.github.io/pages/products/framework.md

 [Trilinos user documentation webpage](documentation.html)

 [Package-Specific Documentation, including Doxygen and user guides (when available)](packages.html)
-After clicking on the above link, click on the name of a package, either in the left side bar, or in the main body of the page.
-Then click on the “Documentation” link in the left side bar.
+After clicking on the above link, click on the name of a package in the main body of the page.
+Then click on a link in the “Documentation” box (development and release versions are available for most packages).

 ### Trilinos Developer Documentation and Tools